 While western civilization has come to rely on gluten not only as an important nutritional protein but also as a utility for obtaining a desired texture and elasticity in foods, in recent years some substantial and controversial studies suggest our bodies may not tolerate and digest this unique protein composite as well as everyone had always assumed.
 It is worth noting that some people believe this applies to everyone, and not just people suffering from some degree of sensitivity.

 One key point to consider is that this protein composite is in more foods and products than you may realize.
 If you think removing gluten from your diet involves just not eating bread and baked goods, I’m afraid you’re mistaken.
 It is often used in sauces, flavorings, flavor enhancers and even as a binder or filler in vitamins and supplements.
-Adapting a gluten-free diet requires more than just removing wheat products from your lifestyle.
+Adapting a true gluten-free diet requires more than just removing wheat products from your lifestyle.

 I’ve read many vague and inaccurate answers to this question, so I’ve written my own guide to this deceptively simple topic: What Is Gluten?